 The Indiana Pacers are off to a sizzling 16-2 start, the best record in the league, primarily because of George’s rise to superstar status in just about a seven-month span.
-With his play, he’s a top candidate for both Most Valuable Player and Most Improved Player.
+With his play, he’s become a top candidate for both Most Valuable Player and Most Improved Player.

 Just like when Tracy McGrady made the significant jump to becoming an elite player in 2000 after signing with the Orlando Magic as a free agent, George has earned every bit of the $80 million to $90 million extension he signed before the season started.
 The Magic knew McGrady would be a star and were willing to pay him – so did the Pacers with George.

 George’s play this season has been revelatory.
 How many great two-way players does the league have these days?
 James?
 Chris Paul?
 What about Dwyane Wade - he used to be.
 Kevin Durant is great offensively, but not spectacular on defense yet.
 Carmelo Anthony?